 The above word might seem strange for someone who might be looking at it for the first time, but using such sophisticated words can earn you a good impression.

 - Meaning – Demonstration of cleverness, mental agility

 - Sentence – Rajit deserved the award because he showed great funambulism with the project he finished.

 So once you’ve gone through the meaning, pronunciation, example sentence and the true origin doesn’t this word seem easier now?
-And this literally means you’ve learned a new word right now, which isn’t so difficult when you look up for the meaning.
+And this literally means you’ve learned a new vocabulary word right now, which isn’t so difficult when you look for the meaning.

-Contents of the notebook
+Contents of the Notebook